 The museum contains a small statuette of the Pharaoh Khufu or Cheops.
 It was found in the desert without a head.
 The head was discovered separately three weeks later.
 It is the only known depiction of the Pharaoh Khufu who commissioned the Great Pyramid or Cheops, the largest pyramid, to be built.

 A famous statue of Queen Hatshepsut depicts the Queen as a sphinx, with the body of a lion and the head of the Pharaoh.
 She is wearing a false beard, which is tied underneath the royal headdress.
 Again, we noted the feminine features appearing on the statue.
 The strong muscles of the lion were evident as we examined the lion body.

 The museum contains several busts of Nefertiti, but not the most famous one which is in a German museum.
 Nefertiti was famous for her beauty.

 Leaving the first floor of the museum, on my previous visit to this museum, I remember going up a broad staircase to a landing, halfway up.
 Here, I stopped to examine a large display of papyrus papers, displayed under glass on the wall.
 Some of those papers date as far back as 5000 years ago.
 They were still in very good condition with some of the colours still very bright.
 They were found rolled up in jars, placed in wooden boxes.
 It is truly remarkable that not only have these fragile historical works survived to this day, but that the scholars of today can decipher the ancient messages contained therein.

 Akhenaton or Amenhotep, as he was later known, was one of the most famous kings of ancient Egypt.
 He may have allowed his chief wife, Nefertiti to reign as co-regent.
 He was believed to have been the father of Tutankhamen.
 Nefertiti would have been Tutankamen’s step-mother and probably his aunt.

-Article and pictures by M. Maxine George
+Story and Photos by M. Maxine George